Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 For a copy of an audio record R30.00

-To search for an prepare the record for disclosure (per hour or part thereof) R30.00
+To search for and prepare the record for disclosure (per hour or part thereof) R30.00